thiagozs/helper-image-docker/README.md

-# Docker image for help
+# Helper Image Docker

 This image is for help a used cluster by rancher or other orchestral tools.
-The docker container is builded with Image base, **ubuntu** latest
+The docker container is builded with Image base, **Ubuntu 16.04**

 #### Installed Tools
 * ***MongoDB Latest***